ymLeiFDU/CLIP-Lung/README.md

 # CLIP-Lung
 This repository is about the paper ``CLIP-Lung: Textual Knowledge-Guided Lung Nodule Malignancy Prediction'' published at MICCAI 2023.

 Please customize your own Class of Dataset.
-The '\_\_getitem\_\_' function returns a triplet of image tensor, class label, and attribute weights.
+In our implementation, the '\_\_getitem\_\_' function returns a triplet of image tensor, class label, and attribute weights.

 # Training